zdravkov/kendo-docs/api/mobile/listview.md

 ### filterable.autoFilter `Boolean`*(default: true)*

-Indicates whether filtering should be performed on every key up event or when the user press the `Search` button of the device keyboard.
+Indicates whether filtering should be performed on every key up event or when the focus is moved out of the filter input.

 #### Example - enabled filtering with auto filtering disabled